and3rn3t/simulation/docs/security/README.md

 This directory contains comprehensive security documentation for the organism simulation project, focusing on preventing command injection vulnerabilities and other critical security hotspots identified by SonarCloud.

+## Purpose

+This folder contains all documentation related to security improvements, audits, and fixes.

 ## 📚 Documentation Files

 ### [Security Best Practices Guide](./SECURITY_BEST_PRACTICES.md)